alexhyang/dotfiles/README.md

 # Linux Dotfiles

-This document contains notes about my personal configuration of development environment on Linux.
+This document contains notes about my personal configuration of development environment on Debian-based Linux distributions.

 Content: